FLYR-Open-Source/flyr-lib-go/monitoring/README.md

 The naming conversions can be found in [internal/config/commontags.go](../internal/config/commontags.go).

-Creating a Span it requires a Tracer.
+Creating a Span requires a Tracer.
 The library provides a simple way to create Spans.
-Furthermore, exposing the Span interface you can easily add Attributes, Events, Links, Status and Record Errors in your Spans.
+Furthermore, the exposed Span interface allows you to easily add a Status, Attributes, Events, Links to a Span and Record Errors in a Span.

 On top of the Span interface from Otel, the library also exposes two more methods on the Span, `EndWithError` and `EndSuccessfully`.